 That bill might not seem like much on its face — the only language in it deals with authorizing tablet gaming in airports.

-Thanks to reporting at Online Poker Report, however, we know this bill is a very big deal.
+This bill is a very big deal.
 Right now, the plan is for that piece of legislation to be the vehicle for any gambling expansions that the state considers.
 That could include provisions authorizing online poker and gambling.

 More from OPR, in an interview with state Rep. George Dunbar: